askoti/telegram-bot/README.md

 ## License

 MIT License.
 See LICENSE for details.

 ---

-This README:

-- Explains **what the bot does** in simple terms.
-- Includes **installation & deployment instructions**.
-- Mentions **limitations** (restricted videos) without exposing private tokens or cookies.
-- Looks professional for GitHub — good for showing off your project.

----